Contracts 合同 Part 2 – Bad Contract

 This is my final post about this problem, I hope others can learn from this and perhaps it will help them in the future.

 This post is a return to the previous jida problem I wrote about in July.
-I’d almost forgotten about this, until this morning received an email from a Mr Yan asking why the school had not yet received any marks from the final exam I gave to my students.
+I’d almost forgotten about this, until this morning received an email from a Mr Redacted asking why the school had not yet received any marks from the final exam I gave to my students.
 Of course the reasons for this are axiomatic – those marks are the only quid pjilin university lie ro quo I have left.

 Am I being un-professional by holding them back?
 Perhaps but this is my only option.
 My hand has been forced.